 - Child/ Individual: Looked after, learning disabilities, substance misuse, mental health problem, low self esteem, recent loss or bereavement, social isolation, young carer, financially unsupported.

 - Home/family: Adverse Childhood Experiences (ACEs), which can include: sexual abuse, physical and emotional neglect/abuse, exposed to violence, alcohol/drug addiction, family member in prison, mental health, and parental separation/divorce.
 Other factors include poverty, children going missing from home or care, lack of positive relationship with a protective, nurturing adult, homelessness or insecure accommodation status.

 - Peers: Exposed to other young people known to be exploited, exposed to or experienced peer on peer abuse

-- Schools: Exclusion from school and not in education/training or employment, exposed of experience violent crime
+- Schools/college: Exclusion from school or college and not in education/training or employment, exposed of experience violent crime

 - Neighbourhoods: unsuitable accommodation (hostel / B&B), exposed to violent crime, gangs and deprivation

-These vulnerabilities do not mean that a child or young person will be criminally exploited but are factors that could increase the vulnerability, however any child could be groomed or exploited without having these vulnerabilities
+These vulnerabilities do not mean that a child or young person will be exploited but are factors that could increase the vulnerability, however any child could be groomed or exploited without having these vulnerabilities

-Vulnerable locations that gangs target to groom children or young people for criminal exploitation include pupil referral units, alternative education provisions, special education needs provisions and care homes/placements and, homeless hostels.
-Social media is also used to make initial contact with children and young people.
+Vulnerable locations that gangs target to groom children or young people for criminal exploitation include pupil referral units, alternative education provisions, colleges, special educational needs provisions and care homes/placements, homeless hostels, and community areas such as streets and parks where young people congregate.